A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - store carbon

 Soil is a functional network.
-And this very network is being increasingly simplified.
+And precisely this network is increasingly being simplified.

-2. Monocultures – when biodiversity is systematically reduced
+2. Monocultures – when biological diversity is systematically reduced

 2.1 Plant diversity controls microbial diversity